Fugitive Slave Law, the Underground Railroad and

 Lincoln, throughout his career, you can see a change in his attitude

 and feelings about slavery/equality/individual rights.

-to understand how the 1850's political leader, even Abraham Lincoln,
+It is difficult to understand how the 1850's political leader, even

-could think the way they did.
-America was in a totally different
+Abraham Lincoln, could think the way they did.
+America was in a

-U.S. President, a Southern plantation owner/farmer with slaves, a
+of a U.S. President, a Southern plantation owner/farmer with slaves,

-northerner, a poor white farmer in the north and border states, and
+a northerner, a poor white farmer in the north and border states,

 Study your role choice and then

 on the issues of expansion of slavery into the new Territories,